-Winter is upon us, which means that it’s time to put on bulky coats for warmth.
-Most people like to enjoy stews, oven baked delights, and hearty comforting meals during the winter, but you can’t do that if you are on a raw foods diet.
-A salad may not be at the top of the list when you walk in your house from the cold after a long workday.
-So what do you eat to stay warm?
+Winter is upon us, which means that it’s time to put on bulky coats, beanies, gloves, and scarves for warmth.
+After being out in the cold, most people like to come home and enjoy stews, oven baked delights, and hearty comforting meals, but you can’t do that if you are on a raw foods diet.
+A salad may not be at the top of the list when you walk in your house from the cold, so what do you eat to stay warm?

-Whether you are eating a raw foods diet as part of one of our cleanses, or you’re just experimenting with a healthier lifestyle, eating warm food can be challenging.
-The reality is that eating raw foods provides you with the essential nutrients your body needs to become healthier.
+Whether you are eating a raw foods diet as part of one of our cleanses, or you’re just experimenting with a healthier lifestyle, eating cold food when you really want warm food can be challenging.
+The reality is that eating raw foods provides the body with the essential nutrients it needs to function optimally.
 The raw foods actually help to naturally detox your body, and this helps to increase circulation, which can make you feel warmer.

 In case the cold just happens to go all the way through to your core, we have some tips on how to stay warm while eating raw foods.
-Try some of the following tips to keep warm.
+Try some of the following tips to keep warm and let us know if they work for you.

 #1: Spice It Up